mcsid5397/Exploring-GitHub/README.md

-# First-Project
+# Exploring-GitHub
-Learnt Open Source Demystified, yet trying to learn/ explore github space.
+Started my first project on the subject Open Source Demystified.
+>Sailing on the same boat learning/ exploring github world.